 TRMVC has implemented aerial operation into our scope of services and our staff is licensed in accordance with the FAA Part 107 certification.
 Currently, aerial photography and mapping is available.
-Thermal imagery will support our surveillance activities while larval control will become more efficient as we integrate pesticide application drones in the near future.
+Thermal imagery will support our surveillance activities while larval control is currently being offered through the use of small Unmanned Aircraft.

 While airplane and helicopter applications of pesticides is a great way to apply pesticides to large areas, TRMVC has implemented the use of drones to apply pesticides.
 The use of small unmanned Aircraft is an effective and efficient way to treat hard to reach areas, while also being much more safe than traditional manned aircraft.

 Adult Mosquito Control

 Chemical control of adult mosquitoes is used whenever and wherever staff has determined mosquito populations have reached unacceptable levels.
 Surveillance, source reduction, larviciding, and public education should all be used to reduce the amount, frequency, and areas that adulticides are needed.
 However, the end result of organized vector management is often the use of adulticides.
 Chemical adulticides should be as safe and as environmentally friendly as possible.
 Additionally, caution and resistance management should be used to avoid developing resistance to pesticides in local mosquito populations.
 TRMVC uses only EPA and locally registered public health pesticides labeled for mosquito control such as natural pyrethrin and permethrin.